harry-30/Random-Dice-Game/README.md

 # Random-Dice-Game
-A simple website which generate 2 random dice.
+A simple website which generates 2 random dice.